Distilling Importance Sampling for Likelihood Free Inference: Background

-A drawback of importance sampling is that it can produce estimates with large, or infinite, variance if $\lambda$ is a poor approximation to $p$.
+A drawback of IS is that it can produce estimates with large, or infinite, variance if $\lambda$ is a poor approximation to $p$.
 Hence diagnostics for the quality of the results are useful.
+A popular diagnostic is \emph{effective sample size} (ESS),